baloo42/crd-generator-maven-plugin-docs-draft/crd-generator-maven-plugin.md

 ![](crd-generator-maven-plugin-context.drawio.svg)

-1. The CRD-Generator Maven Plugin determines first it's configuration by reading various settings.
+1. The CRD-Generator Maven Plugin determines it's configuration by reading various settings.
 2. If no Custom Resource classes are provided via the the config, the _collector_ is used to find Custom Resource classes in a defined _scan scope_.
-The scan scope must be part of the configured classpath.
 3. The given Custom Resource classes and the corresponding dependent java classes are now loaded via the _ClassLoader_.
 4. Finally, the loaded classes are used by the _crd-generator-v2_ to create the CRDs.